-ACTH (cosyntropin) stimulation testTests of adrenal reserve; Cortrosyn stimulation test
+ACTH stimulation testTests of adrenal reserve; Cosyntropin stimulation test; Cortrosyn stimulation test; Synacthen stimulation test; Tetracosactide stimulation test

-ACTH (cosyntropin) stimulation test measures how well the adrenal glands respond to the hormone ACTH.
-ACTH is a hormone produced in the pituitary gland that stimulates the adrenal glands to release cortisol.
+The ACTH stimulation test measures how well the adrenal glands respond to adrenocorticotropic hormone (ACTH).
+ACTH is a hormone produced in the pituitary gland that stimulates the adrenal glands to release a hormone called cortisol.

 How the Test is Performed

 - You then receive a shot (injection) of ACTH, usually into the muscle in your shoulder.
 The ACTH may be a man-made (synthetic) form.

 - After either 30 minutes or 60 minutes, or both, depending on how much ACTH you receive, your blood is drawn again.